 Being proactive and working to include a broader client base with the introduction of vegan tattoo options can be a great way to boost your business.
 However, whether you plan on making the shift to include vegan tattoo options in your shop or not, investing in comprehensive insurance coverage is the best way to protect your clients and your business.

 When artists make the shift to open vegan tattoo shops or start working with vegan tattoo ink, they can be opening themselves up to the possibility of new risks as well.
-Give yourself peace of mind by investing in a quality tattoo and body piercing insurance policy that will protect against liability claims.
+Tattoo lawsuits can be expensive mistakes if your business is not properly protected.
+Give yourself peace of mind by investing in a quality tattoo studio insurance policy that will protect against liability claims.

 A vegan tattoo involves much more than a special type of vegan tattoo ink.
 Keep these key factors in mind as you make the switch.